htminuslab/Efinix_T20_Dev_Board/README.md

 # 4. How to order a fully assembled board

 You can order a [fully assembled board from PCBWay](https://www.pcbway.com/project/shareproject/Efinix_T20Q100_FPGA_Development_Board_0ee8c6c9.html), this is the easiest and quickest way to get the board.
-The only disadvantage of ordering a fully assembled board is the minimum order quantity of 5 boards.
+The only disadvantage is the minimum order quantity of 5 boards.

 The price displayed when you select PCB+Assembly is not the price you pay (not talking about VAT+Delivery).
 After you add the boards to the shopping cart PCBWay calculates the real price after a short review period.